abuiles/exosphere/README.md

 1. Deploy an anchor to Stellar network
    1 Create new Anchor: `yarn run anchor:create`

+2. Create a new asset and seed your anchor account with it.

-2. Build phone based Federation
+3. Build phone based Federation
    1. Create a new account via sms or phone call
    2. Issue credits to federated accounts
    3. Allow count to send transactions

-3. Stellar best practices out of the box https://www.stellar.org/developers/guides/issuing-assets.html#best-practices
+4. Stellar best practices out of the box https://www.stellar.org/developers/guides/issuing-assets.html#best-practices
    1. Requiring or Revoking Authorization
    2. Check Trust Before Paying